166 related texts · 8 related myths · Page 1 of 4

 The Torah commands: "And the priest shall burn wood upon it every morning" (Leviticus 6:5), referring to the daily kindling of fire on the altar.
 The Mekhilta immediately asks: why...

-We often picture them as swift, dramatic events, but the stories tell a different tale—one of drawn-out suffering, and, yes, even a bit of divine trickery.
-Let's zoom in on the pla...
+The familiar picture has them as swift, dramatic events, but the stories tell a different tale, one of drawn-out suffering, and, yes, even a bit of divine trickery.
+It wasn't just ...

 These weren’t just pretty rocks.
 Oh no. Each of the twelve stones corresponded to one of the twelve tribes of Israel, and according to the legends, they possessed unique properties...